ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 To minimize confusion about bit assignments within octets and among differing versions, the UUID record definition is provided as a grouping of fields within bit layout consisting four octets to a row.
 The fields are presented with the most significant one first.

-In the absence of explicit application or presentation protocol specification to the contrary, each field is encoded with the Most Significant Byte first (known as network byte order).

 ## UUID Version 1 {#uuidv1}
 UUID Version 1 is a time-based UUID featuring a 60-bit timestamp